Skip to content

 Backend Use it for

-FfmpegWindowRecorder Windows-only window-targeted capture via gdigrab title=.
+FfmpegWindowRecorder Deprecated legacy explicit Windows-only window-targeted capture via gdigrab title=.

 Per-OS prerequisites